Privacy and Release of Student Education Records (FERPA)

 - Weight and height, if student is a member of an intercollegiate athletic team

 FERPA allows the University to release a student's directory information to anyone unless the student informs the University Office of the Registrar that he or she does not wish directory information to be released.
+See below for more information regarding release of student directory information.

 NO to Release of Directory Information